melroy89/xfcevdi/README.md

 # XFCE VDI (X2Go)

-Docker image for running [Debian](https://hub.docker.com/_/debian) and [XFCE](https://www.xfce.org/) by using the [X2Go protocol](https://wiki.x2go.org/doku.php/download:start).
+Docker image for running [Debian](https://hub.docker.com/_/debian) and [XFCE](https://www.xfce.org/) by leveraging the [X2Go protocol](https://wiki.x2go.org/doku.php/download:start).

 ## Purpose

 This docker image enables you to start one or more instances of a Virtual Desktop Infrastructure (VDI).
+Without the need of VM's!

-By utilizing [Docker containers](https://www.docker.com/resources/what-container), there will be **NO** boot of whole operating system (like VMs do), instead docker will use the OS kernel resources and shares them with the docker container.
+* By utilizing [Docker containers](https://www.docker.com/resources/what-container), there will be **NO** boot of whole operating system (like VMs do), instead docker will use the OS kernel resources and shares them with the docker container.
 Resulting in much faster start-up times than VMs can every do.

-By using the [X2Go protocol](https://wiki.x2go.org/) it's easy to connect/share sessions between the client and the server.
+* By using the [X2Go protocol](https://wiki.x2go.org/) it's easy to connect/share sessions between the client and the server.
 Which allows remote working or any other task you might want do remotely in a windowing system.

-The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (bullseye) operating system, together with XFCE4 desktop environment.
+* The image contains a [docker GNU/Linux Debian](https://hub.docker.com/_/debian) (bullseye) operating system, together with XFCE4 desktop environment.
 The required X2Goserver/X2Gosession are already pre-installed.

-In fact, the image has alot of packages installed you properly want, including but not limited to: `Firefox`, `LibreOffice`, `gnome-calculator`, `archiver`, `file manager`, `text editor`, `image viewer`, `htop`, `clipboard manager` and much more.
+* In fact, this Docker image has alot of packages pre-installed you probably want anyway, including but not limited to: `Firefox`, `LibreOffice`, `gnome-calculator`, `archiver`, `file manager`, `text editor`, `image viewer`, `htop`, `clipboard manager` and much more.

-Last but not least, the image is preconfigured with a nice dark-theme (Breeze-Dark), window theme (Mint-Y-Dark) as well as a nice looking icon set (Mint-Y-Dark-Aqua) and uses Ubuntu fonts by default.
+* Last but not least, the image is preconfigured with a nice dark-theme (Breeze-Dark), window theme (Mint-Y-Dark) as well as a nice looking icon set (Mint-Y-Dark-Aqua) and uses Ubuntu fonts by default.
 See below an preview:

 ![Preview 1](preview.png)